Rustler 36. Kora

 New Upholstery linings and portlights

-For comfort, we’ve renewed the foam and replaced all the upholstery in blue fabric with contrasting patterned cushions.
+We’ve renewed the foam and replaced all the upholstery in blue fabric with contrasting patterned cushions.
 We’ve re-lined a lot of the interior in new white vinyl applied over double sided adhesive foam.
 We replaced the portlights and re-seated the hatches.

 New electrical distribution for Kora